ICT-Infer/timelog/README.md

-(Note that this is not meant to be a list of *all* ticketed issues, but rather, to be a list of currently open tickets regarding issues considered to be noteable issues pertaining to building and running saas-by-erik/timelog.)
+(Note that this is not meant to be a list of *all* ticketed issues, but rather, to be a list of currently open tickets regarding issues considered to be noteable pertaining to building and running saas-by-erik/timelog.)

 * [#4](https://github.com/saas-by-erik/timelog/issues/4):
   The tests only check `tl` execution return values.